logicly-au/pmhc-mds-user-documentation/docs/reporting.rst

 M1 — Client wait time
 +++++++++++++++++++++

-The number of days a client waits for a first contact having been referred.
+The number of days a client waits for a first contact after having been referred.

 Key specifications: